tynn-xyz/AString/README.md

     }

     dependencies {
+        implementation platform("xyz.tynn.astring:bom:$aStringVersion")

-        implementation "xyz.tynn.astring:core:$aStringVersion"
+        implementation 'xyz.tynn.astring:core'
-        implementation "xyz.tynn.astring:appcompat:$aStringVersion"
+        implementation 'xyz.tynn.astring:appcompat'
-        implementation "xyz.tynn.astring:material:$aStringVersion"
+        implementation 'xyz.tynn.astring:material'
     }

 ## Usage

-To create a comparable `AString` instance use the `AStringFactory` methods in _Java_.
+To create a equatable `AString` instance use the `AStringFactory` methods in _Java_.

     AStringFactory.createFromCharSequence("aString")
     AStringFactory.createFromStringResource(R.string.app_name)

-In Kotlin these methods are top level and extension functions.
+In Kotlin these methods are top level or extension functions.

     "aString".asAString()
      StringResource(R.string.app_name)

-If `null` or `0` is used to create an `AString`, an instance returning `null` is created.
+If `null` or `0` is used to create an `AString`, an instance providing `null` is created.

     AStringFactory.nullAsAString